Updated On : September 8, 2023

 The Central Board of Secondary Education, often referred to as CBSE, has introduced a fresh elective course for Class 12 students studying Commerce.
-This new subject is named Applied Maths.
+This new subject is named Applied maths statistics.

 Now, for those of you wondering what this subject includes, think of it as diving deeper into real-world math applications that businesses and other sectors use.
 One significant area within this subject is Inferential Statistics.